padrinoDB/Rpadrino/README.md

 ## RPadrino

-`RPadrino` is a package for interacting with the Padrino Integral Projection Model database.
-This database really only exists as an internal dataset in this package right now.
+`RPadrino` is a package for interacting with the PADRINO Integral Projection Model database.
+Currently, an alpha release of PADRINO exists as a set of version controlled csv files hosted in a GitHub repository.
 The longer term plan is to migrate it to a set of static, version-controlled tables that are hosted on Zenodo (or similar).
-For now, you can access it by installing the package, and running `data(pdb)`.
+For now, you can access it by installing the `RPadrino` *R* package from this repository (see below for instructions).

 The data included in this package are quality checked (see below) and ready for use.
 This is not the complete database - that can be